-With a value of five million EUR, the Alexander von Humboldt Professorship is the most highly-endowed research award in Germany and draws top international researchers to German universities.
+With a value of five million euros, the Alexander von Humboldt Professorship is the most highly-endowed research award in Germany and draws top international researchers to German universities.

-Alexander von Humboldt Professorships 2017 awarded by Federal Minister of Education and Research Johanna Wanka and the President of the Alexander von Humboldt Foundation, Helmut Schwarz. > more
+Federal Minister of Education and Research Anja Karliczek and the President of the Humboldt Foundation Hans-Christian Pape confer the Alexander von Humboldt Professorships. > more

 Heading for the Big Leagues

 Worldwide competition to attract the best researchers is fierce.
 German universities are increasingly joining the fray – and succeeding in recruiting vast numbers of top academics. > more

 Great flexibility, exemplary freedom of research and, last but not least, a vast amount of money: since 2008, the Humboldt Professorship has been attracting top international researchers to Germany.

 But the stars from abroad do not only help German universities to score in science.
 They are also expected to be a breath of fresh air and change the system.
 Reviewers have now examined whether the Professorship is achieving its goals.
 At the start, says , all the public attention took a bit of ... > more

 Reflections of an American scientist living in Göttingen